SAP-samples/teched2025-AI166/exercises/ex1/README.md

    Example query:
    > I want to build a custom mobile app.
 What technology should I use?

 2. SAP Build offers multiple approaches to achieve the same objective.
-Use J4C to determine which solution best fits your needs best.
+Use Joule for Consultants to determine which solution best fits your needs best.
    Example query:
    > I don’t have native mobile developers, but I need the app to run on both iOS and Android within a limited budget.
 Should I use MDK or Native SDKs?

-3. In this session you will develop an Mobile Development Kit (MDK) app, therefore, ask J4C whether it supports a critical requirement.
+3. In this session you will develop an Mobile Development Kit (MDK) app, therefore, ask Joule for Consultants whether it supports a critical requirement.
    Example query:
    > The data read/write volume may be very high, so I’m considering a local store that periodically syncs with the back end.
 Can an MDK app support this?